About this course

 Fee and Application Information

-Mode of Study: Online Learning: full time and part time (flexible up to 10 years)
+- Mode of Study: Online Learning: part time (flexible up to 10 years)

 The programme can be taken at a flexible pace of progression, thus spreading the cost and making this a truly viable option to full time study.
 If you are a UK citizen taking this as your first degree and are able to do at least 30 credits each year of study, you may be eligible for the loan with Student Finance England.
 Please watch the video below for guidance or click here for more details.